learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ## Introduce the JSON Server

 To help us practice sending `fetch()` requests, this lab comes with a dependency called [`json-server`][json-server].
-The JSON Server allows us to spin up a fake RESTful API within our lab folder, giving us the ability to send both GET and POST requests and to persist and receive data.
-After running `npm install` or `learn` for the first time, to start up JSON Server, run `json-server --watch db.json` in your terminal.
+The JSON Server allows us to start a fake RESTful API within our lab folder, giving us the ability to send both GET and POST requests and to persist and receive data.

+Install it by executing `npm install -g json-server`.
+To start up JSON Server, run `json-server --watch db.json` in your terminal.

 Once the server is running, you'll see a list of available resource paths:

 ```bash
 Resources